10 Questions to Ask Yourself before Taking Your Car For Repairs

 Service Plan Restrictions

-With a manufacturer's service plan, you'll generally need maintenance performed at an authorized dealership for that brand.
+With a manufacturer's service plan, you typically need to have maintenance performed at an authorized dealership for that brand.
 While this limits your ability to use independent mechanics who offer better pricing, you can choose any dealership within the brand's network.

 Keep in mind, a dealership service department may not always be your best choice.